togogh/SponsorTrack/README.md

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+    - Every commit is checked and formatted with ruff.
+If your commit fails, that means it needs further cleaning.
+Simple formatting changes are automatically fixed by ruff, you just need to stage them to your commit.
+But more complex fixes may be needed, ruff will specify where.
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
+    - Every push runs pytest to make sure new changes don't break the project.
+This can sometimes take time, so I would recommend commiting often but pushing infrequently
 5. Open a Pull Request

 <p align="right">(<a href="#readme-top">back to top</a>)</p>